prooph/docker-files/composer/README.md

 ## Composer with PHP 7.1
 Use the following image: `prooph/composer:7.1`.

-## Composer with PHP 7.0
-Use the following image: `prooph/composer:7.0`.

 ## Composer with PHP ZTS 7.3
 Use the following image: `prooph/composer:7.3-zts`.